kubesphere/website/content/en/case/maxnerva.md

         - content: 'In accordance with the 2019 Digital Transformation Strategy of Foxconn (Made in China 2025, Industry 4.0), our operation team is faced with the following challenges:'
         - content: 'Technologically, we need to:'
         - content: 1.
 Support private cloud, public cloud and hybrid cloud.
         - content: 2.
-Manage thousands of microservices and support nearly 700 old SLA services.
+Manage hundreds of microservices and support nearly 700 old SLA services.
         - content: 3.
 Support big data architectures from edge computing to data analysis.
         - content: 4.
 Support extensive data storage and data analysis.
         - content: 'However, the current architecture cannot meet the demands above with existing issues listed below:'